ostis-ai/release-conan/README.md

 The CMake preset name used to build the component.

+### `create-conan-package` (optional)

+Flag to control whether to create and upload a Conan package to the remote repository.
+By default, it is true.

 ### `conan-username` (required)

 The Conan username required for authenticating with the target Conan remote repository (`ostis-ai`).